PHP Command Line Tool Support

 For example, by default, PhpStorm assigns the following aliases:

 This read-only field displays the path of the PHP engine for the local or remote PHP interpreter, through which the tool commands are executed.
-For details on configuring PHP interpreters, see Configure local PHP interpreters and Configure remote PHP interpreters.
+For more information about configuring PHP interpreters, refer to Configure local PHP interpreters and Configure remote PHP interpreters.

 In this field, specify the location of the tool's executable file.